-The ‘removed’ option is for pets that have been euthanised or passed away in care.
+The removed status is for pets that have been euthanised or passed away in care.

-The ‘on hold’ option can be used in a few ways, and is a great tool for managing your incoming enquiries.
+The on hold status can be used in a few ways, and is a great tool for managing your incoming enquiries.

-The ‘on hold’ option removes a pet from the public search listings.
+The on hold status removes a pet from the public search listings.
 Using this option can save you valuable time if you don’t want to field any more enquiries for that pet.
-You can easily change the pet from ‘on hold’ back to ‘available’ should you need to.
+You can easily change the pet from on hold back to available should you need to.

 That’s the favourite!
-Once your pets are safe and snug in their new homes, be sure to select the ‘Adopted’ option.
+Once your pets are safe and snug in their new homes, be sure to select the adopted status.